UsmanMansoor003/ETL_using_BigQuery-Postgres/README.md

-# Data Engineering task using Postgresql and Google Big Query
+# Data Engineering using Postgresql and Google Big Query
 This repository contains the two python files ETL_script_for_PostgresSQL.py and ETL_script_for_BigQuery.py.
 Additionally It also contain the sql files for postgresSql, BigQuery and Docx file that contain the result of queries which has been fetch from postgresSql.
 * Docker image File is used to containerized both the ETL scripts.
 * Elephantsql (https://www.elephantsql.com/) is used which provide PostgresSql database as a service.